asmanarutoz/EZ2get/README.md

 4) Please change to "Progressive Leasing" since it is a page dedicated to solely our company.
 5) Please change to "Progressive Leasing" since it is a page dedicated to solely our company.
 6) ~~Please change to "90-day Payment Option (3 Months in CA)".~~
-7) Please shorten to "There's no credit needed when you use Progressive Leasing!"
+7) ~~Please shorten to "There's no credit needed when you use Progressive Leasing!"~~
-8) Please change this sub-header to "90-day Payment Option (3 Months in CA) and Early Buyout Option:"
+8) ~~Please change this sub-header to "90-day Payment Option (3 Months in CA) and Early Buyout Option:"~`
-9) Please change to "Payments will be set up to automatically withdraw from your checking account by default:" or similar.
+9) ~~Please change to "Payments will be set up to automatically withdraw from your checking account by default:" or similar.~~
-10) Please remove or replace with a relevant statement such as "If you'd like to make any changes to the way your payments are withdrawn, you are welcome to contact Progressive Leasing at 877-898-1970 or customersupport@progleasing.com".
+10) ~~Please remove or replace with a relevant statement such as "If you'd like to make any changes to the way your payments are withdrawn, you are welcome to contact Progressive Leasing at 877-898-1970 or customersupport@progleasing.com".~~
-11) Please change to "Make all the regularly scheduled payments outlined in your lease agreement or utilize an early purchase option to own your merchandise."
+11) ~~Please change to "Make all the regularly scheduled payments outlined in your lease agreement or utilize an early purchase option to own your merchandise."~~
-12) Please replace with the 4 approved application requirements:
-- Must be 18 years or older
+12) ~~Please replace with the 4 approved application requirements:~~ ~~- Must be 18 years or older~~
-- Must have valid Social Security Number or ITIN
-- Have routing and account numbers for an open and valid checking account
-- Have a Credit or debit card
+~~- Must have valid Social Security Number or ITIN~` ~~- Have routing and account numbers for an open and valid checking account~~ ~~- Have a Credit or debit card~~
 13) Please change to "when the lease _is signed".
-14) Please remove "and closed Sunday".
+14) ~~Please remove "and closed Sunday".~~
-15) Please change to "Most lease agreements are for a maximum term of 12 months; however, you are welcome to contact Progressive Leasing and ask to take advantage of your 90-day Payment Option (3 Months in CA) or Early Buyout Option."
+15) ~~Please change to "Most lease agreements are for a maximum term of 12 months; however, you are welcome to contact Progressive Leasing and ask to take advantage of your 90-day Payment Option (3 Months in CA) or Early Buyout Option."~~
 16) ~~It is recommended that this statement be removed or changed to fit the store, EZ 2 Get Furniture.~~
 17) Please change to "90-day Payment Option (3 Months in CA)''.
 18) Please shorten to "Enjoy your furniture today".